Rewire Your Brain By Increasing Neuroplasticity

 For example, learning a new musical instrument can support neuroplasticity by increasing the ability to learn and recall new information, improving coordination and fine motor skills, and promoting positive changes in the brain.

 Another neuroplasticity-enhancing method is learning a new language.
-Learning a new language, even in adulthood, increases gray matter density in regions associated with language processing, increasing cortical thickness, and supporting white matter integrity.
+Learning a new language, even in adulthood, increases gray matter density in regions associated with language processing, increasing cortical thickness and supporting white matter integrity.
 [6]

 2. Exercising Regularly